-People can lose homes due to rents increasing above their ability to pay or due to a combination of increased costs associated with other living expenses or loss of income.
+People can lose homes due to rents increasing above their ability to pay or due to a combination of increased costs associated.
 They can become displaced and be unable to find an affordable alternative that allows them to stay in their communities - which could be a neighborhood they have lived in for many years.
 Although some homeowners may choose to sell their home for a profit, others may leave involuntarily and be unable to return if no other affordable housing options are available.

 Actions that preserve existing affordable housing and help those who want to stay in their homes are an important part of the City's affordable housing strategy.
-Like Strategy 4, Strategy 5 also focuses on promoting housing stability and equitable access to affordable housing.
+Similar to strategy 4, strategy 5 also focuses on promoting housing stability and equitable access to affordable housing.
 Two actions are included to help preserve existing affordable housing and minimize and mitigate displacement.

-These actions will help improve community stability and preserve character and cultural heritage along with affordable housing.
+These actions will help improve community stability and preserves character and cultural heritage along with affordable housing.
 In addition, the actions support segregation of housing based on income level by promoting mixed-income community development.

-King County Housing Authority Friendly Village - Preservation
+This strategy is aligned with King County's RAHTF Action plan Goal 5 which emphasizes the need to protect existing communities of color and low-income communities from displacement in gentrifying communities.
+This strategy includes two actions.